Brightside Studios

 The offer.

-The full Donor Engine is $50,000.
-On a ministry your size, recovering one dormant segment and moving a portion of one-time givers to monthly is six figures of recovered annual giving.
-The build costs a fraction of that, and we'll run the math on your actual list before you commit to anything.
+The partnership is a setup investment of $20,000 to $25,000, then $6,500 a month, on a twelve-month minimum.
+On a ministry your size, recovering one dormant segment and moving a portion of one-time givers to monthly is six figures of recovered annual giving, so the partnership pays for itself and keeps paying.
+We'll run the math on your actual list before you commit to anything.

-Strategy session, segmentation, voice-of-donor survey live, personalization plan, donor-pathway map, implementation roadmap.
+Strategy session, segmentation, voice-of-donor survey live, personalization plan, donor-pathway map, and a board-ready roadmap.

-The complete system.
-Welcome sequence, dynamic broadcasts, monthly upgrade, reactivation, gift ladder, seasonal architecture, ad-to-page personalization, documentation and training.
+The complete system, built in the first weeks, then run with you all year.
+Welcome sequence, dynamic broadcasts, monthly upgrade, reactivation, gift ladder, seasonal architecture, ad-to-page personalization, ongoing optimization, monthly reporting, and strategic consulting.

 Included with the build: a day on-site with your team.

-Every full Donor Engine build includes a day with your team and your leadership, board included, at your office.
+Every partnership includes a day with your team and your leadership, board included, at your office, during the build.
 The day itself is part of the package.
 The only cost to you is the travel, billed at cost and approved with you in advance.

 The centerpiece is a State of the Union on your donor system: what the first weeks revealed, what your survey and your donors' behavior are actually telling us, the early insights worth acting on, and where this goes from here.
 It's the moment the data stops being a dashboard and becomes a story your whole team can rally around.
 Then we roll up our sleeves over a working lunch and an afternoon of hands-on strategy, the kind of session that's hard to do well over a screen.